Oświęcim: Climate

-Oświęcim has a warm humid continental climate characterized by four distinct seasons: spring, summer, autumn, and winter.
-Precipitation is fairly evenly distributed throughout the year, though the spring and summer seasons tend to receive more precipitation.
-Summers are pleasantly warm and humid while winters are bitterly cold and windy.
-Fog is fairly common throughout the year.
+Oświęcim has a warm-summer humid continental climate characterised by four distinct seasons: spring, summer, autumn, and winter.
+Located in the Oświęcim Basin, the town experiences relatively high precipitation that averages slightly below 1000 mm per year.
+The precipitation is fairly evenly distributed throughout the year, though the spring and summer seasons tend to receive more.
+Summers are warm and humid, but frequently cloudy due to the influence of polar maritime air masses; winters are cold and windy, with snow cover.
+Fog is very common throughout the year.
+Due to its frequency, fog is considered one of the town's trademarks.

 History

 Oświęcim has a rich history, which dates back to the early days of Polish statehood.
 It is one of the oldest castellan gords in Poland.
 Following the Fragmentation of Poland in 1138, Duke Casimir II the Just attached the town to the Duchy of Opole in c.
 1179 for his younger brother Mieszko I Tanglefoot, Duke of Opole and Racibórz.
-The town was destroyed in 1241 during the Mongol invasion of Poland.
+The town was destroyed in 1241 during the first Mongol invasion of Poland.
 Around 1272 the newly rebuilt Oświęcim was granted a municipal charter modeled on those of Lwówek Śląski (a Polish variation of the Magdeburg Law).
-The charter was confirmed on 3 September 1291.
+The charter was confirmed on 3 September 1291, and Duke Mieszko of Cieszyn granted salt staple right.
 In 1281, the Land of Oświęcim became part of the newly established Duchy of Cieszyn, and in c.
-1315, an independent Duchy of Oświęcim was established.
-In 1327, John I, Duke of Oświęcim joined his Duchy with the Duchy of Zator and, soon afterwards, his state became a vassal of the Kingdom of Bohemia, where it remained for over a century.
+1315, the Duchy of Oświęcim was established.
+In 1327, Duke Jan I the Scholastic joined his Duchy with the Duchy of Zator and, soon afterwards, his state became a vassal of the Kingdom of Bohemia, where it remained for over a century.
 In 1445, the Duchy was divided into three separate entities – the Duchies of Oświęcim, Zator and Toszek.
-In 1457 Polish King Casimir IV Jagiellon bought the rights to Oświęcim.
-On 25 February 1564, King Sigismund II Augustus issued a bill integrating the former Duchies of Oświęcim and Zator into the Kingdom of Poland.
-Both lands were attached to the Kraków Voivodeship, forming the Silesian County.
-The town later became one of the centers of Protestant culture in Poland.
+In 1454, Duke Jan IV of Oświęcim pledged allegiance to Poland, thus the city returned under Polish suzerainty.